MicrosoftDocs/powerapps-docs/powerapps-docs/user/search-records.md

  In Common Data Service, the following enhancements have been made to the Relevance Search experience:

-- You'll find search results for text in a document that is stored in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], including text in notes, email attachments, or appointments.
+- You'll find search results for text in a document that is stored in Common Data Service, including text in notes, email attachments, or appointments.
 The following file formats are supported for search: PDF, Microsoft Office documents, HTML, XML, ZIP, EML, plain text, and JSON.

 - You can search for records that are shared with you and records that you own.